 Personally, the most difficult translation to understand is the KJV — so I’d steer clear from that translation in the meantime.

 Don’t get me wrong, it’s not a bad translation.
 But it’s written in Old English so it wasn’t written for our time.
-Unless Shakespearan language is your thing, you’ll have to reread verses to better understand what’s going on in the text.
+Unless Shakespearan language is your thing, you’ll have to reread verses for a good understanding of what’s going on in the text.

 I can’t really tell you which version of the Bible is the easiest to understand, because it really is up to preference.
 Different people enjoy different translations.